hash-gaming/code-of-conduct/code-of-conduct.md

 If you have questions or concerns about these issues please feel free to message an admin or ask for an opportunity to explore the issue with a moderator and volunteers.

 ## Advertising/Soliciting Statement
-All forms of advertising, soliciting, self promotion, and/or paid promotion are not allowed except with the explicit concent of the moderation team.
+All forms of advertising, soliciting, self promotion, and/or paid promotion are not allowed except with the explicit consent of the moderation team.
 Anyone who breaks this rule will be subject to the enforcement and consequences listed below.

 ## Reporting